averbraeck/gscg-design/doc/5-components/function-design.md

-# 5.1 Function and Service Design
+# 5.1 Simulation Model Design

 The inner working of the simulation model is based on a simplified diagram of messages between actors in the supply chain simulation.
 The model has its roots in SCOR, and in the research by Van Houten (2007) and Van Krevelen (2011).